tverweij/KerioIpBlocker/README.md

 This is the maximum count of addresses that will be blocked at one time.
 For performance, don't make this too high.
 I myself use 50.

-Each blocked address will be blocked for of 24 hours, or will be freed when the maximum count of addresses is exceeded; in that case the oldest blocked address will be unblocked.
+Each blocked address will be blocked for 24 hours, or will be freed when the maximum count of addresses is exceeded; in that case the oldest blocked address will be unblocked.